Daddy Yankee: 2016–2023: Continued success, "Despacito", Legendaddy and retirement

 In early 2018, Daddy Yankee released his first Latin trap singles with the song "Hielo", and on the single "Vuelve" on which he collaborated with Bad Bunny.
 In August 2018, Daddy Yankee collaborated with Janet Jackson on her return to music on the song "Made for Now".
 He released the 2019 single "Con Calma", a reimagination of Snow's 1992 hit single "Informer".
 Snow recorded new parts and the Spanish-language remake topped the charts of 20 countries and reached the top 10 in 10 others.

 On March 21, 2022, Daddy Yankee announced his seventh and final studio album Legendaddy, which released on March 24, alongside its supporting tour, due to run from August to December.
 He also announced that he planned on retiring from music after completing the tour.
 On January 26, 2023, Rauw Alejandro released the single "Panties y Brasieres" with Yankee.
 On February 17, Yankee released the single "La Hora y el Día" with Justin Quiles and Dalex.
 On June 2, Yankee released the single "Beachy" with Omar Courtz.
 On June 16, Yandel released the single "Yankee 150" with Feid and Yankee.
 On June 26, Tainy released the single "La Baby" with Yankee, Feid and Sech.
 His final concert was on December 4, in San Juan.
 He later shared a post on Instagram confirming his retirement.

 2024–present: Standalone releases

 On March 29, 2024, Yankee released the single "Donante de Sangre".
 On May 3, Yankee released the single "Loveo".
 On September 27, Yankee released the single "Bailando en la Lluvia".

-On January 2025, Yankee released the standalone single "En el Desierto".
+In January 2025, Yankee released the standalone single "En el Desierto".

 On July 9, 2025, Yankee uploaded a teaser featuring American actor Anthony Ramos, who asks Daddy Yankee if he's ready, to which he replies, "I'm back.".
 The next day, he released "Sonríele", under Hybe Latin America.

 On October 16, 2025, Yankee released the album Lamento en Baile.

+On November 5, 2025, as a part of Argentine producer Bizarrap's BZRP Music Sessions, he released Bzrp Music Sessions, Vol. #0/66.
+This marked a return from a 10-month hiatus for the series.